sumcumo/imagemin-merlin/README.md

 There’s a `--folder` option that allows to set a particular folder for compression, different from the project root.
 For example, `npm run imagemin -- --folder=static`.
 The `node_modules` folder is ignored by default.

 `--dry` is an optional parameter to run Merlin in “dry mode.”
 All changed files can then be inspected under `/tmp/imagemin-merlin`.

+`-ignore` is an optional parameter to let Merlin ignore the specified paths.
+Multiple paths has to be seperated by a comma.

 ### 2b) Set up automatic optimization